 TEAM grew both organically and through mergers with other missions.
 By the beginning of the 21st century, it had also renewed its focus on post-Christian regions of Europe and Central America.
 TEAM workers celebrated as the mission’s vision came full-circle when they began working for the first time in Sweden, homeland of founder Fredrik Franson.

 Today, in a rapidly changing missions context both in the United States and abroad, TEAM and its network of over 2,000 churches continues to explore new fields for missionary work and innovative new ways to serve.
-Scott Henson serves as TEAM’s international director, overseeing more than 550 missionaries, and a diverse team of staff and mobilizers located in TEAM missions hubs around the United States and Canada.
+Dave Hall serves as TEAM’s international director, overseeing more than 550 missionaries, and a diverse team of staff and mobilizers located in TEAM missions hubs around the United States and Canada.